kognetiks/kognetiks-chatbot/README.md

 ## Your Journey Towards an Interactive Website Begins!

-With Kognetiks Chatbot installed, you're now equipped to offer a more dynamic, engaging, and responsive experience to your website visitors.
+With Chatbot installed, you're now equipped to offer a more dynamic, engaging, and responsive experience to your website visitors.

 ## Frequently Asked Questions

-**How do I obtain an API key for ChatGPT?**
+**How do I obtain an API key for the API?**

 To obtain an API key, sign up for an account at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 Once registered, you will have access to your API key.